slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - Inertia is why a car does not stop the moment the brakes are applied.
-> *'You either die a hero, or you live long enough to see yourself become the villain.' -- Harvey Dent in The Dark Knight* -->
+-->

 > *'However beautiful the strategy, you should occasionally look at the results.' -- Winston Churchill*